WSU-kduncan/ceg3120-p4-hemantsharma98/README.md

 I have created 2 secrets :

-"AWS_ACCESS_KEY_ID" = To store the access key id which I used to configure in AWS CLI.
+"AWS_ACCESS_KEY_ID" = To store the access key id which I used to configure in AWS CLI(AWS IAM user credential).

-"AWS_SECRET_ACCESS_KEY" = To store the secret access key which I used to configure in AWS CLI.
+"AWS_SECRET_ACCESS_KEY" = To store the secret access key which I used to configure in AWS CLI(AWS IAM user credential).

 ## Configure GitHub Workflow: